anas-awadalla/anas-awadalla/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ML accessibility with Libra and DL for health.
+- 🔭 I’m currently working on ML accessibility with Libra and DL for healthcare.
 - 🌱 I’m currently learning DCNN interpretability

 - 📫 How to reach me: anasa2@uw.edu